eluzix/claritus-website/content/blog/what-is-claritus-minimal-securities-portfolio.md

 ---
-title: "What is Claritus Minimal Securities Portfolio?"
+title: What is Claritus Minimal Securities Portfolio?
-description: "We know you want to track and be updated, among other assets, also on a particular securities’ portfolio."
+description: We know you want to track and be updated, among other assets, also on a particular securities’ portfolio.
-date: 2021-02-14T10:31:01+03:00
+date: 2021-02-14T10:31:01.000+03:00
-publishDate: 2021-02-14T10:31:01+03:00
+publishDate: 2021-02-14T10:31:01.000+03:00
-type: blog
 content_class: blog-post
 header_class: white-header
-thumbnail: /images/thumbnail3.jpg
+thumbnail: "/images/thumbnail3.jpg"

 ---
 We know you want to track and be updated, among other assets, also on a particular securities’ portfolio.

 Securities portfolios can be either managed by you or managed by others for you.
 Some may call this type of management discretionarily, managed account, etc.